-Please contact your local Maths Hub for further details and an application form.
-You can find contact details on the Find your hub page.
-Please note: this programme is for state-funded secondary schools in England.
+Contact your local Maths Hub for further details.
+Please note: this project is for state-funded secondary schools in England.

 What is involved?

-Secondary maths teachers whose schools want to introduce and embed teaching for mastery can nominate two teachers (Mastery Advocates) to join a Work Group.
-You will be part of a locally-based group of teachers who meet regularly to develop professional knowledge and expertise, as well as receiving bespoke support.
+Secondary maths teachers whose schools want to introduce teaching for mastery can nominate two teachers (‘Mastery Advocates’) to join a Work Group.
+Mastery Advocates then form part of a locally-based group of teachers who meet regularly to develop professional knowledge and expertise, and receive bespoke support.

 The fully funded programme enables you and another teacher from your school to become ‘Mastery Advocates’.
 Initially you will be part of a Work Group for a year.
 You will also get in-school support from a Mastery Specialist.
-Beyond this, you will continue to work with your local Maths Hub and take part in a Work Group as you embed mastery across your department.
+Beyond the first year, you will continue to work with your local Maths Hub and take part in a Work Group as you embed mastery across your department.

-This opportunity is suitable for teachers with the commitment, experience and authority to lead developmental work across the department.
-It requires the support of your headteacher or a member of SLT.
+This programme is for state-funded secondary schools in England.
+Mastery Advocates should be teachers with the commitment, experience and authority to lead developmental work across a maths department.
+The support of the head of maths, and the headteacher or a member of SLT, is also essential.

 What is the cost?